FAQs - Siskiyou Peaks Trail

 Are permits required to hike this trail?

-Yes, to summit Mt Shasta and to BUILD A FIRE anywhere in California.
+Yes, both to summit Mt Shasta and to BUILD A FIRE anywhere in California.

-1. Wilderness Permits are required to enter Mt Shasta Wilderness.
-They are free and available at both the Clear Creek (if going Sobo) or Sand Flat Trailhead if going NoBo; or in town at the Mt.
-Shasta and McCloud Ranger Stations.
+1. Wilderness Permits: A Wilderness Permit is required to enter Mt Shasta Wilderness.
+These are available for free en-route at both the Clear Creek Trailhead (if going Sobo) or Sand Flat Trailhead (if going NoBo); as well as in town at the Mt.
+Shasta City or McCloud Ranger Stations.

-2. A separate summit pass is also required to go above 10,000 feet.
-They are $25 for a 3-day pass or $30 for an annual and are available self-issue at Clear Creek and Sand Flat trailheads.
+2. Summit Passes: A separate summit pass is also required to go above 10,000 feet.
+They are $25 for a 3-day pass or $30 for an annual pass and are available, self-issue, at Clear Creek and Sand Flat trailheads.

 What's the current FKT (Fastest Known Time) for this trail?